syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/SelectionAndDragging.md

 ## How to route the connectors

-Connector's in diagram can be overlapped with any neighboring nodes in the diagram when the node is placed in contact with the connector.
-This will makes less clarity about the connector path flow.
+The connectors in the diagram can be overlapped with any neighboring nodes when the node is placed in contact with the connector.
+This will make less clarity about the connector path flow.
 This can be avoided using Routing process.

 The routing is the process of updating the connector's geometry to avoid the overlapping with any neighboring nodes in their path.
-This behavior can be enabled by adding `GraphConstraints.Routing` enum value to `Constraints` property of diagram.
+This behavior can be enabled by adding `GraphConstraints.Routing` enum value to the `Constraints` property of diagram.

 {% tabs %}
 {% highlight xaml %}